 While "Cheers" remains one of the most successful sitcoms, it wasn't the most groundbreaking or innovative.
-But despite departing and even dying cast members and a changing TV landscape, "Cheers" remained remarkably consistent for 11 seasons and a whopping 271 episodes.
+But despite departing and even dying cast members and a changing TV landscape, "Cheers" remained remarkably consistent for 11 seasons and a whopping 271 episodes, all of which are available for streaming on Netflix and Hulu.
 To quote a line from the "Cheers" finale "One for the Road," "I like things you can count on."
 So when "Cheers" ended on May 20, 1993, with a 98-minute special, 93.5 million Americans tuned in because this was one show you could always rely on.
 "Cheers" was always endearingly funny, it had one of the most compelling on-screen romances between Sam and Diane, and many episodes found a surprising sweet spot.
 "One for the Road" feels just the same.
 It's an episode with a lot going on, and it might be one of its best.
 Here are some of its most memorable moments:

 "Yes, the Most Impressive Display of Female Flesh in the, uh, Tight Fitting Dress." - Cliff